AdobeDocs/experience-manager-65.en/help/assets/launch.md

 * **[!UICONTROL TrackKey]** Rule with the following:

-  * Uses the key press event from the Core Adobe Launch extension as a trigger.
+  * Uses the key press event from the Core Experience Platform Launch extension as a trigger.
   * Sends the value of **[!UICONTROL ZoomScale]** Data Element to Adobe Analytics.

 Now, assume the end user loads the web page with the two viewers.
 In *viewer1*, they zoom in to 50% scale; then, in *viewer2*, they zoom in to 25% scale.
 In *viewer1*, they pan image around, and finally select a key on the keyboard.